A Altered Ukulele Arpeggio

 Also known as: alt7

 The A Altered arpeggio contains 4 notes (A, C#, G, Bb).
-Use the interactive fretboard above to explore this arpeggio on Ukulele with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each arpeggio shape and pattern on Ukulele.
+Practice ascending and descending from the root note across all strings to learn the sound of this arpeggio.

 When to Use the A Altered Arpeggio